 It’s worth noting, too, that humans are a common species while elves tend to “rule the world” (according to the wiki).
 Other than the plot-significant humans, orcs, and elves, the species exist via brief mention or speculation.

-In short, historical and cultural context constantly influences our lives and our interactions with other people.
+In short, historical and cultural context constantly influence our lives and our interactions with other people.
 If you take, for example, the racial makeup of the area you live in, there’s a historical context for that racial makeup.
-Bright sort of understands this, but doesn’t think this through, and so the world quickly falls apart.
+Bright sort of understands this, but doesn’t think it through, and so the world quickly falls apart.

 I’ll try to give an example of what I mean.

 At one point, Ward, our protagonist, says “Fairy lives don’t matter today.”
-This is clearly meant to be a reference that we understand to Black Lives Matter.
-But Ward made the reference.
+This is clearly a reference to Black Lives Matter.
+And Ward made the reference.
 So he understands it too, right?
 Does this mean Black Lives Matters exists in this world?
 That would follow that discrimination against black people exists.
 Does that mean that the transatlantic slave trade existed?
 Why, if hatred is directed against the orcs instead?